zura12337/vim-playground/exercise-1-dypc.md

 ### visual line mode

-highlight this line by pressing v, then navigate around escape to leave visual mode
+highlight this line by pressing V, then navigate around escape to leave visual mode

 ### visual mode + yank and paste

 Highlight this line by pressing V, then press y press p

-Highlight ---this point--- by pressing v, press y (What happened?) press p (What happened?)
+Highlight ---this point--- by pressing v, press y press p
----this point---

 Highlight this line by pressing V, then press d